 Fixed-database roles are defined at the database level and exist in each database.
 Members of the db_owner database role can manage fixed-database role membership.
 There are also some special-purpose database roles in the msdb database.

 You can add any database account and other SQL Server roles into database-level roles.
-Each member of a fixed-database role can add other users to that same role.

 Do not add user-defined database roles as members of fixed roles.
 This could enable unintended privilege escalation.

 The permissions of user-defined database roles can be customized by using the GRANT, DENY, and REVOKE statements.
 For more information, see Permissions (Database Engine).

 For a list of all the permissions, see the Database Engine Permissions poster.
 (Server-level permissions cannot be granted to database roles.
 Logins and other server-level principals (such as server roles) cannot be added to database roles.
 For server-level security in SQL Server, use server roles instead.
 Server-level permissions cannot be granted through roles in SQL Database and SQL Data Warehouse.)